 No doubt, Attack on Titan is the greatest anime in 2020 and 2021.
 From Hajime Isayama’s storytelling skills to Mappa’s animation, Attack on Titan won many hearts and it continues to wow us with the last finale season.
-Attack on Titan season 4 has a total of 16 episodes and by looking at the frequency of these episodes, the whole season might finish around mid-April.
+Attack on Titan season 4 has a total of 16 episodes and it ended with a cliffhanger.
+Fortunately, part 2 is coming soon.

 Here is a list of 6 anime shows to watch after the Attack on Titan season finale.
 These shows are selected by the theme, seriousness of the shows, maturity of characters, and deep storylines.
 Buckle your seats to add these 6 anime shows to your anime list for 2021.